Top 14 Venture Capital Firms Revolutionizing Big Data

 Early Stage VC Firms in Big Data

-Early-stage funding, typically Series A and B, is for companies with proven market traction that need capital to scale their team and accelerate growth.
-Some early stage venture capital firms with a history in Big Data include Illuminate Ventures, Seattle's Voyager Capital, and the team at Space Capital.
+Early-stage funding, which includes Series A and Series B, is for companies with a proven product and early traction that need capital to scale their team and customer acquisition.
+If this describes your startup, early stage venture capital firms such as VITALIZE and Oceans are known for backing data-centric companies during this growth phase.

 Late Stage VC Firms in Big Data

-To help you find the right investors, here is a closer look at the top VC firms in the Big Data sector.
-We've outlined their investment stages, geographic focus, and what makes each firm a compelling choice for founders.
+To help you identify the right investors, we've compiled information on the top VC firms in the Big Data space.
+The following list covers each firm's investment stages, geographic focus, and what makes them a compelling choice for founders.

 1. Script Capital

-- Industries of focus: Big Data, FinTech, IoT, SaaS, and software
+- Industries of focus: Big Data, SaaS, FinTech, Software

 - Founded: 2016